No Bootable Device – Insert Boot Disk and Press Any key? Here’s how to fix

 Changing Boot Mode

-6. See if the error message still occurs.
-In case it does, we would recommend changing your Boot Mode back to the original one.
+6. If the error persists, consider changing your Boot Mode back to the original setting.

 Resetting CMOS via Case Button